evriinsight/docker-oracle-setup/README.md

 Application | Description
 --- | ---
-[APEX 18.1](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html) | At the time of writing, 18.1 is the most recent version.
+[APEX 21.1](https://www.oracle.com/tools/downloads/apex-downloads.html) | At the time of writing, 21.1 is the most recent version.
-[APEX 5.1.4](http://www.oracle.com/technetwork/developer-tools/apex/downloads/apex-51-archive-3661848.html) | Find it in the APEX archive page.
-[APEX 5.0.4](http://www.oracle.com/technetwork/developer-tools/apex/downloads/apex-5-archive-2606313.html) | Find it in the APEX archive page.
+[APEX 20.2](https://www.oracle.com/tools/downloads/apex-202-downloads.html) | Find it in the APEX archive page.
-[ORDS 18.1.1](http://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads) | At the time of writing ORDS 18.1.1 was the most recent version.
+[ORDS 21.1.3](https://www.oracle.com/database/technologies/appdev/rest-data-services-downloads.html) | At the time of writing ORDS 18.1.1 was the most recent version.

 ### Laptop Folder Structure